The Risks and Rewards of Clinical Trial Participation

 • Side effects that were not predicted within the original training

-• Unexpected changes in dosage that cause ill effects
+• Unexpected changes in a dosage that cause ill effects

 • Conflicting information received by medical professionals involved in the trial